 309 Resort Drive

-Nestled in the Poconos, this winter ski resort turns into a water park come summer.
+Nestled in the Poconos, this is another winter ski resort that turns into a water park come summer.
 There are a variety of rides and slides, many geared toward older kids.
 Little ones should enjoy Kahuna Cove, which is located next to the Kahuna Lagoon Wave Pool, with gentle tipping buckets and interactive spray structures.
-The Pharaoh's Phortress play structure has eight water slides, a four-story-high tipping bucket, fountains and spray guns.
+The Pharaoh's Phortress play structure has eight water slides, a four-story-high tipping bucket, fountains, and spray guns.
+Mummy's Oasis debuted in 2016 for little kids; it features slides, sprinklers, and plenty of levers to adjust the wet, wild fun.
 Camel Cove allows kids and families to "control" the action of a giant bucket (that dumps all its water every few minutes) with various valves and levers.
-The Blue Nile Adventure River is a 1,000-foot-long ride that takes passengers on a relaxing journey through waterfalls, past geysers and across bubbling waters.
+The Blue Nile Adventure River is a 1,000-foot-long ride that takes passengers on a relaxing journey through waterfalls, past geysers, and across bubbling waters.
 Don’t want to get wet?
 The Adventure Zone has rock climbing and other dry action.
-Cabanas, strollers and lockers are all available to rent.
+Cabanas, strollers, and lockers are all available to rent.